Natalia Ginzburg: Marriage and family

 In 1938, she married Leone Ginzburg, and they had three children together, Carlo, Andrea, and Alessandra.
 Their son Carlo Ginzburg became a historian.

-Although Natalia Ginzburg was able to live relatively free of harassment during World War II, her husband Leone was sent into internal exile because of his anti-Fascist activities, assigned from 1941–1943 to a village in Abruzzo.
+Although Natalia Ginzburg was able to live relatively free of harassment during World War II, her husband Leone was sent into internal exile because of his anti-Fascist activities, assigned from 1941 to 1943 to Pizzoli, a village in Abruzzo.
 She and their children lived most of the time with him.